petr0max/petro-image/py2-django1.8-flask/README.md

-# Alpine django 1.8 with flask and postgresql
+# Alpine django 1.8 with flask

 This is build `Dockerfile` using alpine image python:2-alpine for django 1.8 with flask.